Anti-Malware-Alliance/secret-harvest/README.md

 Further Datasets are required for Researchers to work and Develop ML Models around Secret Detection.

+# Solution

 This Python tooling aims to automate and maintain such datasets.

-# Solution
+Secret Harvester mimics, tactics used by Malicious Actors to mass harvest secrets in github by using a mix of github API, github dorks, and opensource secret scanners.

+The result is a curated list of files with secrets to later evaluate performance of secret scanner tools, or train ML models for Secret Detection.